tldr-pages/tldr/pages/osx/date.md

 `date +%s`

-- Juggle a timestamp representing seconds since the Unix expoch to a date:
+- Perform a reverse conversion from a unix timestamp to a date:

-`date -j -r 1473305798`
+`date -r 1473305798`